 Practice at home.

 - Many times babies are not used to sleeping in a travel bed or pack-n-play.
-So, put baby in a travel bed for naps at home in the weeks leading up to the trip.
-Your child might think this new crib is exciting, so go ahead and get the novelty out of the way at home when you’re well rested!
+So, our night nanny team likes to suggest put baby in a travel bed for naps at home in the weeks leading up to the trip.
+Your child might think this new crib is exciting, so go ahead and get the novelty out of the way at home!

-Keep sleep routine as close to home as possible to help baby feel safe and secure.
+Keep sleep routines as close to home as possible to help baby feel secure.